Stronachie 10 Year Old

 During its short life, Stronachie achieved a modicum of success, thanks, in no small part. to a distribution deal with A. D. Rattray.
 Rattray was a Glasgow-based wine and spirits importer that specialised in blending the very finest Scotch whiskies.
 The company was founded by Andrew Dewar Rattray in 1868.
 Today it is owned by Tim Morrison (formerly of Morrison Bowmore Distillers), a descendant of Rattray himself.

 Apparently, Mr Morrison was inspired to breathe new life into Stronachie after buying an old 1904 bottling at auction.
 A sample was drawn from the bottle and detailed analysis carried out in order to determine how best to recreate the flavour profile.
 In the end, whisky from the Benrinnes distillery in Speyside was deemed the best possible match.
-Stronachie was reborn as a single malt brand, available in both 10 and 18-year-old expressions.
-The 10-year-old is bottled at 43% and cost me a very reasonable £33.

 The Whisky